dyoucefi/Master--Thesis-Training-Heterogeneity/README.md

 First step: run the 0-data_processing_for_python_r.R file to prepare data for DML python and Causal Forest codes on R

 Second step: Create :
-- DML: DML- ATE.py to estimate ATE with MRI and PLR and DML-ATT.py to estimate ATT with MRI
+- DML: DML- ATE.py to estimate ATE with MRI and PLR and DML-ATT.py to estimate ATT with IRM.
 - Routinecf.R to run binary processing on all cohorts and linear processing for September 2017 with Causal Forest

 Tip: run the scripts on the terminal for python and R. For R, you can launch the execution in the background on the terminal with Rscript: write .../R/R-4.1.1/bin/Rscript.exe routinecf.R & ,the & allowing to launch the execution in the background.